Sri Pratap College: History

 The college has celebrated its centenary year in 2005, and in this year people from the world participated in the college function, as the different departments of the college organized different workshops and exhibitions.

 The history of S.P College is, in-fact, the history of progress of higher education in Kashmir.
 Almost for the first half of the 20th century, S.P.
 College had the distinction of being the only institution to provide facilities for imparting higher education in Arts and Sciences in the valley.
 Despite a good number of colleges coming into existence in the valley after 1947, this college continues to maintain its primacy and academic excellence all along.
 With the delinking of arts faculty from it in 1975, S.P.
 College is now an exclusively science college imparting science education at Undergraduate level in a broad spectrum of subjects like English, Chemistry, Botany, Zoology, Environment and Water Management, Biochemistry, Clinical Biochemistry, Biotechnology, Bioinformatics, Human Genetics, Mathematics, Statistics, Physics, Geology, Geography, Electronics, Information Technology.
 The college also offers add-on course in Spoken Arabic, Environmental Sciences, Communicative English, Personality Development, Physical Education, Diagnostic Lab Technology etc. The college also offers Postgraduate level programmes in various science subjects.

 The institute has been declared as a part of the Cluster University of Srinagar under the Rashtriya Uchchatar Shiksha Abhiyan.
 The institute shall run School of Sciences under this initiative offering more postgraduate as well as research intensive programmes.
 With operationalization of the school of Sciences under RUSA cluster University proposal, research is expected to get a flip with more funding coming for the purpose.
 The infrastructure for this project is being funded by Central Government and is coming-up at brisk pace.
 The school is likely to start from 2017.

 It is worth to mention that the college got submerged in the September 2014 deluge.
 This resulted in huge loss of infrastructure, labs, some 60,000 books, and other support facilities.

 Courses

 The college offers a range of nationally and internationally recognized undergraduate and postgraduate programmes in a variety of academic disciplines including Science and Information Technology.
 It is recognized by the University Grants Commission of India, (UGC).
-It is affiliated to University of Kashmir.
+It is affiliated to Cluster University Srinagar.
 The college offers following courses: